wfavorite/initq/Readme.md

 ## Semaphore mode

-Dependent requirement labels may be added to the ``Add()`` method.
+Dependent requirement labels may be added as optional parameters to the ``Add()`` method.
 These are used to detect task completion when there is no other evidence of such.

 > __NOTE:__
 >> The desired pattern is to *sense* if a dependency has completed.
 For example: When the config has been parsed, a reference to a struct containing config options may be an indicator that it was parsed.
 If the reference is ``nil``, then the config was never parsed.
 (In this case) The *pointer* is the semaphore.